Manojm21/One-click-free--Chrome-extention/Privacy Policy.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on the Chrome Web Store listing.

 ## Contact Us
-If you have any questions about this Privacy Policy or our data practices, please contact us at: [Your Contact Email]
+If you have any questions about this Privacy Policy or our data practices, please contact us at: manoj2003nov@gmail.com

 Last updated: May 17, 2025